abnore/neovim/README.md

 ## Overview

 This setup replaces an older Vimscript configuration with a modular Lua layout.
-Only plugins that were actively used are included, and i will build a simpler design starting with this base.
+Only plugins that were actively used are included, and I will build a simpler design starting with this base.

 ---